 Flu Vaccination Campaign 2020/2021

-As autumn approaches in the coming months, now is the time to start thinking about getting the annual flu jab.
+As autumn fades and winter approaches it is not too late to make an appointment for your annual flu jab.
 This year, the free jab will be offered to more people amidst concerns around the still-present coronavirus.

 The NHS flu programme in England typically offers the flu vaccine to those over the age of 65, pregnant women and those with existing health conditions or weakened immune systems.
 These groups will remain a high priority this year, while the programme will also be extended to reach out to more people.